Academic Information and Policy

 NOTE: Summer Session registration varies in procedure and registration, please see the Summer Important Dates and Registration Information for information pertaining to Summer Session registration.

 Schedule changes (add or drop) may be made via the VitNet online system.
 A class may be added in VitNet through the first week of classes (full semester class) or until the day before a class session begins (compressed class).
-A class may be dropped in VitNet through the first week of classes (full semester class or classes beginning after the first week of semester) or before the semester begins (compressed classes starting at the beginning of the semester).
-Drops after this online drop period will required a Change of Schedule form (Registrar's Office).
+A class may be dropped in VitNet through the section drop dates.

 Business Office Check-In